Murder of David Knapps: Brown's appeals

 In April 2012, after he was condemned to death row, David Brown filed an appeal, seeking to overturn his conviction and sentence in favour of a new trial.

 On December 16, 2014, Criminal District Court Judge Jerome Winsberg overturned the death sentence of Brown after hearing his appeal, accepting that the prosecution withheld a confession from one of Brown's accomplices, and ordered a new sentencing hearing.
 Two years later, on February 22, 2016, the Louisiana Supreme Court restored the death sentence of Brown.

 Subsequently, Brown filed a follow-up appeal to the U.S. Supreme Court.
 On June 20, 2016, Brown's appeal was ultimately dismissed by the U.S. Supreme Court.

 In another appeal in 2017, Brown's lawyers asked for Louisiana Supreme Court justice Scott Crichton to be recused from the case of Brown, after he was found to have made remarks about the "Angola 5" case in a radio show to express his support for capital punishment.
-Subsequently, Brown voluntarily pulled himself out of the case.
+Subsequently, Crichton voluntarily pulled himself out of the case.

 In May 2021, Brown filed a second appeal to the Louisiana Supreme Court against his conviction and sentence.
 On January 28, 2022, the Louisiana Supreme Court rejected Brown's second appeal against his conviction and sentence.

 On April 3, 2023, the U.S. Supreme Court declined to review Brown's case and dismissed his second appeal.

 2023 clemency bid

 In 2023, as Louisiana Governor John Bel Edwards neared the end of his term, he publicly declared his opposition to the death penalty and called for its abolition in the state.
 Despite his efforts, the Louisiana legislature voted on May 24, 2023, to reject a bill that would have ended capital punishment.

-The following month, in June 2023, 55 of the 56 inmates on Louisiana’s death row — including David Brown and Jeffrey Clark — filed clemency petitions requesting that their death sentences be commuted to life imprisonment before Governor Edwards left office.
+The following month, in June 2023, 55 of the 56 inmates on Louisiana's death row — including David Brown and Jeffrey Clark — filed clemency petitions requesting that their death sentences be commuted to life imprisonment before Governor Edwards left office.
 These petitions were reviewed by the Louisiana Board of Pardons and Committee on Parole.
 However, in July 2023, the Board denied all 56 petitions, citing state law that requires a one-year waiting period after the conclusion of all legal appeals before clemency can be requested.

 In October 2023, the Board also rejected clemency petitions from five additional death row inmates, including Antoinette Frank.